 - 1 pkg (1 lb) wide flat rice noodles dried or fresh

-- 4 Tbsp peanut oil divided (or any high smoke-point oil)
+- 4 tablespoon peanut oil divided (or any high smoke-point oil)

 - 3 pieces Chinese sausage (lap cheong) sliced thinly on the diagonal